 How to Sing High Notes

-As well as building your vocal strength there are a few tricks that you can learn to expand your range, thus helping you to hit high notes when you are singing without straining your voice.
+As well as building your vocal strength there are a few tricks that you can learn to expand your range.
+This helps you hit high notes when you are singing without straining your voice.
 The best way of doing this is to practice facial exercises and work on your breathing.
 The tips provided should help you on your way to becoming a better and more confident singer.

-The most important lesson to remember when you wish to hit a high note and hold it, is not to strain your voice.
-There are many ways which you can prevent your voice from straining, from drinks that you can have to help loosen your vocal cords before you sing, to mouth and throat exercises which warm up your vocal cords in order to prepare them for singing.
+Don’t strain your voice when you hit a high note and hold it.
+Fortunately, there are many ways to prevent your voice from straining.
+For example, there are drinks that you can have to help loosen your vocal cords before you sing.
+There are also mouth and throat exercises that warm up your vocal cords before singing.

 How can I improve my high notes?

 It is possible to increase your vocal range, which in turn will improve your ability to hit and hold a note higher than you are used to.
 A few simple exercises mean that you can go from singing on your own in front of a mirror to performing in front of a crowd safe in the knowledge that your vocal range is in pitch perfection!

 However you need to be careful, your vocal cords can increase but you must practice gradually over time, if you try to increase your range too much too quickly you run the risk of damaging your cords and your voice forever, the trick is simple exercises on a regular basis.
 Don’t try and push your voice too hard just see what comes naturally to you and go from there.